Instructions for authors

 C.2.
 In addition to research articles, the revista española de pedagogía wishes to keep up to date by publishing, in various formats, other works and relevant information in pedagogical science.
 For this reason, it publishes reviews of books, current news, brief commentaries on educational problems, readers' comments on articles published in the last year, etc. These must all be sent to the journal using the procedure described in the next section.
 The reviews, always on recent books from relevant publishers, will be between 1200 and 1700 words and must be submitted along with a copy of the book reviewed.
 They will be headed by the book's details as follows:

-When an article is accepted, the author must send in a paper copy of the final text of the article, enclosing an explanation of how he/she has incorporated the observations that, if appropriate, have been sent to him/her from the Editor, along with the transfer of copyright.
-The author must also send an editable Word file containing the text sent to the email address firstname.lastname@example.org.
+When a paper is accepted, the author will be required to send a printed copy of the final text, attaching an explanation of how he or she has incorporated the observations reached, as the case may be.
+The author will send an editable Word document with the final text to the aforementioned email: firstname.lastname@example.org.

 Once the papers have been published in the revista española de pedagogía, authors can contribute to dissemination tasks, both by supporting the ones that the journal itself carries out and by their own initiative.
 Specifically: